-- 33. 8, 1st clm, 2.
-Describe the tact training procedure?
+32. 8, 1st clm, 2.
+Describe the tact training procedure using the example provided in the article.
 Note, that you should not repeat the first sentence in the paragraph.
-Rather, I want you to describe the procedure in sufficient detail so that the person you are describing it to could actually do it. - 34.
+Rather, I want you

+- to describe the procedure in sufficient detail so that the person you are describing it to could actually do it. - 33.
 8, 1st clm, 2.
-Describe the collateral mand testing procedure?
-Again, describe it in sufficient detail so that the person you are describing it to could actually do it. - 35.
+Describe the collateral mand testing procedure.
+Again, describe it in sufficient detail so that the person you are describing it to could actually do it. - 34.
 15, 2nd clm, 2.
-What were the results? (just the first sentence will do, you don't have to go into detail).
+What were the results?
+Don't just say "mands and tacts were functionally independent"; rather, give an example as I do on the ppt slide.
 Be sure to include the information that the results were the same for all participants.
-This is important. - 36.
+This is important. - 35.
 15, 2nd clm, 3.
 What were the results from the reversed tact and mand training?
-6 of the 9 children did not reverse their tacts after they learned to reverse their mands or did not reverse their mands after they learned to reverse their tacts.

-Notice how strange this seems!
+6 of the 9 children did not reverse their tacts after they learned to reverse their mands or did not reverse their mands after they learned to reverse their tacts. - Notice how strange this seems!
 When the mands were reversed (right and left were reversed), for example, the children would still "correctly" say/tact that the object was on the left (when it actually was).
 So while the response form of "on the left" was actually being controlled by the placement of the object on the right as a mand, the response form of "on the left" was being controlled by the object actually being on the left as a tact!